AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 > Using the results above I was able to create a multiple regression model equation.
 > <img width="581" alt="Screenshot 2024-08-01 at 10 11 06 AM" src="https://github.com/user-attachments/assets/57162f32-7e51-47df-bf14-54dee619ae83">

-> The results show there is a 60% variance of the price being explained by the living area, upper living area, age, bathrooms, and views of the house.
-We can also surmise that the price of the house increases by 1 unit for every 1.293e+02 units of living area and increases by 1 unit for every 2.490e+05 units of lake view.

 > An F-test was also performed to evaluate the significance of the model.
 <img width="570" alt="Screenshot 2024-08-01 at 10 25 08 AM" src="https://github.com/user-attachments/assets/839331a3-c9be-439b-a1f0-23e58115b3f9">